Sexual Orientation Discrimination: West Hollywood Employee Rights

 Employer Liability and Your Rights

 California law imposes strict liability on employers for supervisor harassment.
+However, to avoid strict liability, the employer can show the harassment resulted from a completely private relationship unconnected with the employment and not occurring at the workplace or during normal working hours.
 Your employer is responsible for harassment by supervisors regardless of whether they knew it occurred.
 This is a significant advantage compared to federal law.

 For coworker harassment, your employer must act immediately upon learning of the conduct to avoid liability.
 This means they cannot ignore complaints or delay investigations.
 They must take corrective action promptly.